IRELAND 11 Days

 and a "mighty craic."

-3. MC McGrath's Bar,one of Clifden's oldest family-run pubs, known for cozy fireplaces and a lively music atmosphere.
+3. MC McGrath's Bar,one of Clifden's oldest family-run pubs, is known for cozy fireplaces and a lively music atmosphere.

 • Overnight: Clifden